Lizzo proved that a catchy song can put you on the map, but her impact goes way beyond her music.

 If I’m honest, I wish I, and other women, had more of Lizzo’s attitude toward standards.
 I wish I was able to be proud of myself without the fear of what others thought.

 Even though she may have unconventional ways of showing it, I think Lizzo represents self-confidence, body positivity and feminism.
 She showed her fans and “haters” that having those qualities should be celebrated.

 Lizzo’s music is pretty good, but I don’t think she was doing anything drastically different in the industry.
-I think her popularity comes from her personality and the energy she brings.
-I think it’s what people need today, so that they don’t feel guilty about loving themselves.
+I think her popularity comes from her personality and the energy she brings to the public.
+I think it’s what people today need, so that they don't feel guilty about loving themselves.

 Lizzo is unapologetically herself.
 She never let the negative comments bring her down.
 It is inspiring to see a woman who doesn’t fit the usual beauty standards making such a huge impact.
 It is women like Lizzo who are changing the standards, one twerk at a time.